Please Note: Our Cape Town and Centurion Branches are Closed from 21 Dec & Opening 06 Jan 2025

 Benefits of Shea Butter for Skin

-Anti-inflammatory Moisturizer
+Anti-inflammatory Moisturiser

 There are many anti-inflammatory products these days that are packed with so many ingredients, some of which could be unhealthy for your skin, and the average consumer doesn’t know what half of those ingredients do.
 Whereas, Shea Butter is a pure and natural product that has been tested and is proven to reduce inflammation after application to the skin according to a report in the Journal of Oleo Science.